Nand-J1/23CSE111_CaseStudy_C5/README.md

 ## How to Run the Code

 1. Clone the repository
-2. Open in Eclipse
+2. Open in Eclipse.
+3. Create a project called Personal_Financial_Manager.
+4. Copy source files into this project.
-3. Run the Main class
+5. Run the Dashboard class
-4. Use menu options to perform operations
+6. Use menu options to perform operations.

 ---